ATC Grant Information

 - Complete the application form completely.

-- Submit two copies of the application: A paper copy (signed by your department chair), mailed to Kevin Agnew, 2075 Campus Box; and an unsigned electronic copy (in the original Microsoft Word docx format) emailed to Kevin Agnew at email@example.com.
+- Submit two copies of the application: A paper copy (signed by your department chair), mailed to chair Travis Maynard, 2338 Campus Box; and an unsigned electronic copy (in the original Microsoft Word .docx format) emailed to email@example.com.

-A Small Grant form is available for faculty who want to purchase new software, apps, one-time subscriptions, or licenses totaling $100 or less.
-If your proposal fits this category, use the ATC Small Grant form link below.
-ATC Small Grant proposals can be submitted year-round, including summer and winter terms.
+An Expedited Grant form is available for faculty who want to purchase new software, apps, one-time subscriptions, or licenses totaling $150 or less.
+If your proposal fits this category, use the ATC Expedited Grant Form link below.
+ATC Expedited Grant proposals can be submitted year-round, including summer and winter terms.

 For a sample of prior ATC grants awarded and how the grant supported academics, please see our featured past grants.